gitsindonesia/ui-component/docs/guide/theme.md

 # Default Theme

-The default theme in GITS UI provides a set of default values for various elements of the user interface.
+The default theme in Morpheme UI provides a set of default values for various elements of the user interface.
 This includes colors and sizes for various components.

 ## Colors